Coronilla valentina subsp. glauca 'Citrina'

 Coronilla Attracts Bees

-Just like some other shrubs that hail from the mediterranean such as Rosemary, the early flowering Coronilla which incidentally starts flowering about the same time as Rosemary in the UK, is Bee friendly.
+Just like some other shrubs that hail from the mediterranean such as Rosmarinus officinalis, the early flowering Coronilla which incidentally starts flowering about the same time as Rosemary in the UK, is Bee friendly.

 Around March and April time when they are in full bloom the garden has a constant stream of Bee visitors that are attracted to this source of pollen and nectar.
 It is well worth growing the yellow flowering Coronilla as well as the lilac flowering Rosemary just for the fact they are a valuable early food source for Bees in the UK.